oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - Novel: These are nodes and relationships that do not appear in the "old" representation graph but appear in the "new" representation graph.

-##### An example of graph-traversal changes performed with changes in the representation graph

-For example we start by traversing the "old" representation graph in reverse dependency order:
+We then perform deletions of the obsolete nodes by traversing the representation graph in reverse dependency order as follows:

-- we start in parallel with all nodes that have no incoming dependency relationship
+- We start in parallel with all nodes that have no incoming dependency relationship
 - we perform operations associated with deleting on all adjacent relationships to this node that are in the "obsolete" category.
 - we perform operations associated with deleting on the node itself if it is in the "obsolete" category.
 - we move to nodes that have no incoming dependency relationship to nodes that have not been processed yet.

 After we have processed the deletion of the obsolete elements we traverse the "new" representation graph in dependency order to preform the modifications and creations:
 - we start in parallel with the nodes that have no outgoing dependency relationship
 - we perform operations associated with creation resp. modification on the node itself if it is in the "novel" resp. "modified" category
 - we perform operations associated with creation resp. modification on all adjacent relationships in the "novel" resp. "modified" category if the node on the other side of the relationship has been processed.
 - we move to nodes that have no outgoing dependency relationship to nodes that have not been processed yet.

 After this we can consider the service to be in the new desired runtime state, and the "old" representation graph can be discarded and the "new" representation graph becomes